Old Settlers Day

 Elk City Church of the Nazarene held Vacation Bible School in early August

 The Church of the Nazarene Fellowship Hall has clothes for all ages and all sizes.
 Oct. we will have fall/winter clothes out.
-They started the Old Settlers Day weekend with an evening of family, fun, and a movie, “He’s smarter than the average bear.”
+The church started the Old Settlers Day weekend with an evening of family, fun, and a movie, “He’s smarter than the average bear.”

 First Christian Church is excited to announce they have hired a new minister.
 His name is Randy Beeman.
 He is moving here from Bonner Springs, KS.
 His first Sunday will be September 10th.
 FCC has been without a minister for almost 4 years.